WHY OBJECT

 Reasons to Object

-The applicant submitted new documents in July.
-The deadline for objections is now regularly being extended and is currently listed on the planning portal as 23rd October 2023.
+The applicant has recently submitted new documents in February 2025.
+The deadline for comments/objections has been updated to March 30th 2025.
 However, all objections will still be considered up until the decision date (as yet unknown).
 Even if you have already submitted an objection, it is important that you do so again based on the revised planning documents.

 Full details of the planning application and supporting documents can be found on the link below.
 (You'll need to register to object, which takes only 30 seconds):